The Navigator Project

 According to mythology, Cessair is said to have died of a broken heart.
 Heart disease remains the biggest global cause of death.

-Our work highlights how gender/sex differences can lead to under-diagnosis and under-treatment of heart disease in women.
+Our work highlights how gender/sex differences and social determinants of health can lead to under-diagnosis and under-treatment of heart disease, especially in women.
 Poor understanding of how these gender/sex differences evolve is at the root of this problem.
 Non-traditional risk factors for heart disease, such as pregnancy complication and menopause, are often ignored.

 Heart disease is also becoming a major problem in Malawi, where people live almost 20 years less than people in Ireland.
 This dramatic health inequality is compounded by poverty and limited access to healthcare and medicines.